 Birdwatching is very popular at the preserve.
 We saw many birds, including a Bald Eagle, unfortunately we did not get in the camera out in time for the Eagle.
 We did end up seeing the nest later on during our return hike.
 Take a look below.

-Robinson is one of the nicest parks in Florida.
+Robinson is one of the nicest parks in the Tampa Bay region.
 Unlike many parks in Florida it is located in a quiet residential area, far away from any highway noise and congestion.
 Walking around on a cool, cloudy day, I almost felt as if I was not in Florida.
 The serene views of Tampa Bay, absence of crowds, and ability to connect with nature in such a quiet setting was a great opportunity, one that unfortunately does not come along all too often in this part of Florida.

 Robinson is a welcome escape for Pinellas and Hillsborough County residents seeking an escape from the crowds, strips malls, and traffic that encompass the area.
 For anyone looking for a quiet little park, an easy day trip to Bradenton’s preserve is well worth the drive.

 I urge all locals to get out there once in a while and explore the natural side of Florida.
 Too often we get caught up in the daily grind and forget about the hidden pockets of beauty found all around us.
-Tourists can easily add a trip to Robinson into any vacation itinerary.
+Tourists as well can easily add a trip to Robinson into any vacation itinerary.
 Even if you only have time for the 1/2 mile walk to the tower and back, a quick visit is worth it for the views alone.
 In addition to the tower trail, a 2 mile fitness walk and several loops around the water are available.

 In my opinion, a walk around this tranquil preserve is time more well spent than any made made tourist attraction or overcrowded, hot beach.
 So grab your gym shoes and enjoy a little bit of true Florida beauty (before it’s all gone!).